abbodi1406/vcredist/README.md

 Visual Basic Runtimes

 - Universal CRT:
-complementary part of VC++ 2017 redist.
+complementary part of VC++ 2019 redist.
 inbox component for Windows 10.
 delivered as an update for Windows Vista/7/8/8.1, either in Monthly Quality Rollup, KB3118401, or KB2999226.
-installed with VC++ 2017 redist for Windows XP.
+installed with VC++ 2019 redist for Windows XP.
 this repack will install KB3118401 if UCRT is not available.

-- VC++ 2017 runtimes are binary compatible with VC++ 2015 and cover both VS 2015/2017 applications.
+- VC++ 2019 runtimes are binary compatible with VC++ 2015-2017 and cover all VS 2015-2017-2019 programs.

 ## Credits: